bvn-architecture/styleguide/_includes/building-components/windows/02-value.markdown

-- Setting-out describing profiles
-- Waterproofing codes
+- Horizontal setting-out of windows